JinYuSha0/nest-remix/README.md

 # Welcome to nest-remix!

-<center>A library that connects remix and nest, Use remix as the view layer of nestjs</center>
+<center>A library that connects remix and nest, use remix as the view layer of nestjs</center>

 ## Running the example